Nictiz/Nictiz-R4-zib2020/util/README.md

 ### Update ART-DECOR definitions

 To update the ART-DECOR definitions file (zib2020bbr-decor.xml), the refreshDecorDefinition style sheet can be used.
 This scripts is a standalone XSL file that operates without an XML source.
 It can be executed by selecting the XSL file as the XML source within Oxygen, or by calling the XSL using Saxon and using the `-it` flag with the name (refreshDecorDefinition) of the template.

 ## downloadTerminology

-This folder contains two xslt scripts that loop through all resources in the `resources` folder, find relevant canonicals for ValueSets and systems for CodeSystems and download these terminology resources from ART-DECOR to `resources/terminology`.
+This folder contains an xslt scripts that loops through all resources in the `resources` folder, finds relevant canonicals for ValueSets and systems for CodeSystems, and downloads these terminology resources from ART-DECOR to `resources/zib/terminology` and `resources/nl-core/terminology` respectively.

 These scripts are standalone XSL files that operate without an XML source.
-They can be executed by selecting the XSL file as the XML source within Oxygen, or by calling the XSL using Saxon and using the `-it` flag with the name (downloadValueSets and downloadCodeSystems) of the template.
+They can be executed by selecting the XSL file as the XML source within Oxygen, or by calling the XSL using Saxon using the `-xsl:downloadTerminology.xsl -it:main` command line flags.

 ## updateNarratives